pnp/cli-microsoft365/docs/manual/docs/cmd/spo/storageentity/storageentity-get.md

 `--debug`|Runs command with debug logging

 !!! important
-    Before using this command, connect to a SharePoint Online site, using the [spo connect](../connect.md) command.
+    Before using this command, log in to a SharePoint Online site, using the [spo login](../login.md) command.

 ## Remarks

-To get details of a tenant property, you have to first connect to a SharePoint site using the [spo connect](../connect.md) command, eg. `spo connect https://contoso.sharepoint.com`.
+To get details of a tenant property, you have to first log in to a SharePoint site using the [spo login](../login.md) command, eg. `spo login https://contoso.sharepoint.com`.

 Tenant properties are stored in the app catalog site associated with the site to which you are currently connected.
 When retrieving the specified tenant property, SharePoint will automatically find the associated app catalog and try to retrieve the property from it.